sophiahorigan/website/_pages/about.md

 permalink: /about/
 title: "About Me"
 header:
-  image: "~/test.jpeg"
+  image: /assets/images/sophlog.jpeg
-  caption: "*The 'Chicago Bean' in Winter*"
+  caption: "*Madagascar river crossing*"
 ---

 All about me!
 This page is under construction - please check back soon.